Submissions

 Creative Works

-Creative Works publishes original poetry, short fiction, and multimodal compositions that engage Norman Mailer’s literary, political, or cultural legacy, or that explore themes central to his work, including war, masculinity, power, sexuality, authorship, and American public life.
+Creative Works publishes original poetry, short fiction, and multimodal compositions that engage Norman Mailer’s literary, political, or cultural legacy, or that explore themes central to his work, including war, power, sexuality, authorship, and American public life.
 Submissions are selected by the editors for quality, relevance, and contribution to the journal’s intellectual conversation.
 Creative works are not subject to external peer review.

 Privacy Statement